Who we are

 Visitors to this website through the use of online forms.
 When you simply browse through the information on this website, it does not store or capture your personal information.
 We do log your IP address (as it is automatically recognised by the web server) but this is so you can download this website onto your device rather than for any tracking purpose.

 We will only collect personal information volunteered by you, such as, feedback from surveys and online forms, email addresses, preferred means of communication.
+Our website is hosted by Krytal Hosting.

 - We use traffic log cookies to identify which pages are being used.
 This helps us analyse data about webpage traffic and improve our website in order to tailor it to customer needs.
 This helps us provide you with a better website.
 We only use this information for statistical analysis purposes and then the data is removed from the system.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.
 You can choose to accept or decline cookies, usually by modifying your browser settings.